 The principle of anticipation says that this process of hearing and anticipating it what helps us understand and speak in a foreign language, especially when we’re given feedback on whether our answer was right or wrong.

-Basically if you were learning English and I taught you the phrase, “This is a dog”.
-You would better remember and understand it if I asked you “What is this?” (pointing to a dog of course), and you then gave the correct response.
+Lets say you want to learn English and I taught you the phrase, “This is a dog”.
+You would better remember and understand it if I asked you “What is this?” (pointing to a dog naturally), and you then gave the correct response.

 In contrast to many traditional language classes which will tell you “this is a dog”, and leave it at that; Dr. Pimsleur believed that you would remember and understand the phrase if you had to hear the question, recall the answer on your own, say it out loud, and then receive feedback.

-You’ll be required to repeat and recall every phrase you here in the Pimsleur course.
-After you’ve heard the translation of a word, the speaker will ask you a question in the target language followed by a brief period of silence.
+You’ll be required to repeat and recall every phrase you hear in a Pimsleur course.
+After you’ve heard the translation of a word, the speaker will ask you a question in the language you're learning followed by a brief period of silence.

 You have a few seconds to remember and say the correct phrase out loud.
 After the silence the speaker will repeat the correct answer to the question.

 Each lesson is built around a conversation between two people.
-More than that though, each conversation is prefaced by a detailed description of where the speakers are and what they’re doing.
+Each conversation is prefaced by a detailed description of where the speakers are and what they’re doing.

-The course will literally invite you to imagine yourself in the speaker's’ situation.
-The situations can be anything from talking to stranger on a bus in Russia, to making plans with a friend over the phone in a hotel lobby in Mexico (depending on your target language of course).
+Each lesson will literally invite you to imagine yourself in the speaker's’ situation.
+The situations can be anything from talking to stranger on a bus in Russia, to making plans with a friend over the phone in a hotel lobby in Mexico (depending on the language you want to learn).

-What do you get in a Pimsleur course?
+What do you get in a Pimsleur program?

 The anatomy of a Pimsleur lesson

-Pimsleur lessons are built around conversations.
-In each lesson there is an English narrator and two or more native speakers.
+Pimsleur lessons are built around conversations (this is mentioned a lot in advertising).
+In each lesson there is an English narrator and two native speakers.
 First, each lesson will begin with the narrator setting the scene for the lesson’s conversation.
 He’ll describe the location and the particulars of what’s happening, then tell you to imagine it yourself.
-After that you hear the full conversation in your target language twice.
+After that you hear the full conversation twice.

 The conversations are almost always built around a series of questions and answers.
-As the lesson progresses the narrator will ask you questions in English while you respond in the target language.
-Then the native speaker will ask questions completely in the target language and without any translation.
+As the lesson progresses the narrator will ask you questions in English while you respond in the language you're learning.
+Then the native speaker will ask questions completely in the foreign language and without any translation.
 This cycle repeats for the duration of lesson.

-The narrator will sometimes interject to point out something about grammar or pronunciation from time to time, but by and large the majority of each lessons is centered on the conversation.
+The narrator will sometimes interject to point out something about grammar or pronunciation from time to time, but by and large the majority of the audio lessons are centered on the conversation.

-As you work through the lessons and levels the narration will use less and less English.
-Also the earlier lessons and levels usually feature more emphasis in pronunciation than the later ones.
+As you work through the audio lessons and levels the narration will use less and less English.
+Also the earlier lessons and levels usually put greater emphasis on pronunciation than the later ones.
 As you work through the higher levels you’ll see less words broken down to the syllable level.

-A lesson will usually focus on one or more specific aspects of the written and spoken language (such as stressed vs unstressed syllables, vowels, pronunciation rules, etc).
+A reading lesson will usually focus on a specific aspect of the written and spoken language (such as stressed vs unstressed syllables, vowels, pronunciation rules, etc).

-In the first level of the reading portion of Pimsleur, you are taught the phonetics of the language, and are gradually introduced to its new sounds and symbols.
+In the early reading lessons, you are taught the phonetics of the language, and are gradually introduced to its new sounds and symbols.

 The phrases and words you encounter this level, aren't necessarily ones you'll recognize from the audio conversations.
 This because at level one you're not reading for meaning, so much as you're reading to become comfortable with new sound and written systems.